 A meaningful visual presentation or Photo Tribute, of the person’s life journey set in photos can be especially appreciated by family and friends.
 Upon request, we can create a presentation of 30-40 photos, set to a song of your choice to be shown on screen during the service.
 Extra photos will often require a 2nd song, so the presentation is not rushed.

 Memorial books are provided with our compliments and are designed to be signed by those who attend the service.
 This offers families an opportunity to keep a collection of moments from the funeral, cards from the flowers, copies of newspaper notices and an order of service.

 Photos and Momentos

-Photos of the person and favourite personal items such as flags, hats and boots, which reflect aspects of a person’s life can be placed on the coffin, or on a table near the coffin, or near where people are signing the memorial book.
+Photos of the person and favourite personal items, such as flags, hats and boots, sporting items or other personal memorabilia, which symbolise and reflect aspects of a person’s life and passions can be placed on the coffin, or on a table near the coffin, or near where people are signing the memorial book.

 Many families request that a donation to charity would be preferred, instead of sending flowers.
 We can arrange to have donation envelopes available at the service.

 Eulogy and Words of Remembrance

 This is a very personal way of remembering a life’s journey and is usually presented by a family member, close friend or colleague.